gmullerb/base-style-config/README.md

 ##### Customized rules

 * **`SpaceAroundMapEntryColon`**: Requires a space after the colon in a map entry.
+* **`DuplicateNumberLiteral`** and **`DuplicateStringLiteral`**: Have priority = `0` (violations are only reported), these rules don't allow to configure allowed duplications' limit, which make them hard to use.

 #### Suppressions

-* For test files, some rules/checks are disabled in order to allow some freedom:
+For test files, some rules/checks[1] are disabled in order to allow some freedom:
-  * No restriction on the number of methods.
+* No restriction on the number of methods or size.
 * Duplication of literals is allowed, to increase test Maintainability.
+* No Cyclomatic Complexity's restriction.
-  * Throwing Exception is allowed.
+* Throwing `Exception` is allowed.
 * Field Injection is allowed.
 * Javadoc, obviously, is not required or checked.

+> [1] For Checkstyle, PMD and CodeNarc.

 #### Conventions